-Drill cores were cut in half using a diamond saw, with one-half placed in sealed bags for preparation and subsequent geochemical analysis by ALS Chemex.
-All assays were performed by ALS Global Ltd., with sample preparation carried out at the ALS facility in Fairbanks, Alaska with subsequent analyses performed at its Vancouver and Reno laboratories.
+Drill cores were cut in half using a diamond saw, with one-half placed in sealed bags for preparation and subsequent geochemical analysis by an accredited laboratory.
+All assays reported from the 2020 and 2021 programs have completed by ALS Global Ltd., with sample preparation carried out at the ALS facility in Fairbanks, Alaska with subsequent analyses performed at its Vancouver and Reno laboratories.
 The Company maintains a Quality control/quality assurance program for all sampling.